 If a student becomes too ill to remain at school or is injured during school hours, he/she may leave after the parent/guardian is called from the main office, and the secretary confirms with the parent/guardian the nature of arrangements being made to pick up/send home the student.
-Students who leave due to illness may not return for any school-sponsored function later that day.
+Students who leave early or are out due to illness may not attend evening events hosted by St. Patrick School.
 All school-related injuries requiring treatment must be documented as soon as possible following the injury.
 Incident Report forms are available in the school office.
 All schools in the Diocese are required to submit these forms to the Michigan Catholic Conference.